Najarpur: Shree Krishna Pranami Mandir Nijananda Dham

 The temple's structure is adjacent to "Pukhraj Parbat" -one of the peaks in "Paramdham" as described in the holy book "Shree Tartam Sagar" of Nijananda sampradaya.
 The design was suggested and implemented by Pandit Shree Hem Prasad Dahal- a resident of the village and popular teacher of Nijananda sampradaya around Nepal.

 Shree Krishna Pranami Community Primary School

 Shree Krishna Pranami Community Primary School was established under the Najarpur mandir in 1999.
 It was the first school in the district to implement Montessori teaching method.
-It provides quality education and won many awards and prizes.
-It is considered to be the best school in Rautahat District.